Brain tumor: Headaches

 Headaches as a result of raised intracranial pressure can be an early symptom of brain cancer.
 However, isolated headache without other symptoms is rare, and other symptoms including visual abnormalities may occur before headaches become common.
 Certain warning signs for headache exist which make the headache more likely to be associated with brain cancer.
-These are, as defined by the American Academy of Neurology: "abnormal neurological examination, headache worsened by Valsalva maneuver, headache causing awakening from sleep, new headache in the older population, progressively worsening headache, atypical headache features, or patients who do not fulfill the strict definition of migraine".
+These are defined as "abnormal neurological examination, headache worsened by Valsalva maneuver, headache causing awakening from sleep, new headache in the older population, progressively worsening headache, atypical headache features, or patients who do not fulfill the strict definition of migraine".
 Other associated signs are headaches that are worse in the morning or that subside after vomiting.

 Location-specific symptoms

 The brain is divided into lobes and each lobe or area has its own function.
-A tumor in any of these lobes may affect the area's performance.
-The symptoms experienced are often linked to the location of the tumor, but each person may experience something different.
+A tumour in any of these lobes may affect the area's performance.
+The symptoms experienced are often linked to the location of the tumour, but each person may experience something different.